data-fair/data-fair/doc/pages/install/install.md

 ### Portals

-Portals is a companion service to Data Fair that lets you create private or open data portals using Data Fair as a backend.
+Portals is a companion service to Data&nbsp;Fair that lets you create private or open&nbsp;data portals using Data&nbsp;Fair as a backend.
 Look at the new left navigation items (as normal user and as super admin).

 The related changes are:
   - the new service *portals*